sadov-m/comp_linguistics/README.md

 levenshtein.py	is my attempt to use existing library Python-Levenshtein.

 spell_check with morfessor.py	is an unfinished attempt to use morfessor library to boost spell-checking system perfromance.

+# viterbi
+two realizations of a Viterbi algorithm: bigrams and trigrams based